Even though this section of this Website is the first in the series, I actually created it after I had finished the other sections.

 But in the end, you will have to find your special reason to exercise, eat right, or do other things that will make your life better.

 My real hope for you, however, is that you will be inspired and motivated to make your whole life better, and not just to exercise or eat right.
 On the graphic on the main page of this site it reads “Make the rest of your life the best of your life”.
-That’s what I hope you’ll do, utilizing the 13-step process I have developed, and offer you for free on this site.
+That’s what I hope you’ll do, utilizing the 13-step process I have developed.

 Below is some great information on the topic of motivation.
 I believe the above information really covers what motivation is about, but I want to present some other insights and methods of finding motivation.
 Some of the following material is about goals.
 I have a separate section on achieving goals, so there may be some overlap, but it’s hard to really get into motivation without also dealing with goals.
 I suggest that you explore both this section, and also the Achieving Goals section of this Website.